Paulette Jordan

-Paulette E. Jordan (born December 7, 1979) is an American politician who served in the Idaho House of Representatives as a member of the Idaho Democratic Party from December 1, 2014, until February 14, 2018.
+Paulette E. Jordan (born December 7, 1979) is an American politician who served in the Idaho House of Representatives as a Democrat from 2014 to 2018.
 She previously served on the Coeur d’Alene Tribal Council, its sovereign government.

-During her final term she was the only Democrat serving in the Idaho Legislature from North Idaho.
-She was the Democratic nominee for Governor of Idaho in the 2018 election, losing against Lieutenant Governor Brad Little.
+During her final term, she was the only Democrat serving in the state's legislature from North Idaho.
+Jordan was the Democratic nominee for governor of Idaho in the 2018 election, losing to Republican lieutenant governor Brad Little.
 She was the Democratic nominee in 2020 for the United States Senate, losing to incumbent Republican Jim Risch.

 Early life and education

 Paulette Jordan was born into a ranching and farming family in northern Idaho, where she still holds timber and farmland.
 She is an enrolled citizen of the Coeur d'Alene tribe, which is based on the reservation of the same name.
 She also has Sinkiuse (known as the Moses–Columbia Band of the Colville Confederacy), Nez Perce, and Yakama–Palus ancestry.
 She is a descendant of the 19th-century chiefs Moses and Kamiakin, and 20th century Colville leader Lucy Friedlander Covington (1910 – 1982).

 Jordan is an alumna of Gonzaga Preparatory School and the University of Washington.
 She completed an Executive Certificate at the University of Idaho College of Business and Economics Energy Policy Planning and Development Program, and earned a certificate in the Harvard Kennedy School Senior Executives in State and Local Governments Program.